cody-dot-js/codyaprice.com-legacy/content/blog/0007-yall-wanna-see-something-wild/index.md

 Alright, well maybe you ***haven't*** noticed point #2.
 That's *alright, alright, alright*.

+It may not exist as a first class hook, but that can't stop us!
+Let's write a custom hook!

 ```jsx
 function useForceUpdate() {
   const [, forceUpdate] = React.useState();